koelslaw/elastic-curriculum-engineer/notes/README.md

 ```

 ### Discussion about Nodes
-For simplicity we are going to do everything on one node.
-However can take a small trek through what it will take to scale to a cluster.
+We are going to do everything on one node.
+However, can take a small trek through what it will take to scale to a cluster.
 This most likely candidate for clustering is Elasticsearch and then Logstash.

   - For Elasticsearh, visit https://www.elastic.co/guide/en/elasticsearch/reference/current/add-elasticsearch-nodes.html.
   - For Logstash, visit https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html